thekidnamedkd/portfolio/README.md

 ## Technologies Used

-_This page was created with Terminal, VSCode, GitHub, HTML, CSS_
+_This page was created with Terminal, VSCode, GitHub, HTML, Figma, CSS_

 ## License